I have zero qualms about sticking my kids in front of an iPad or a movie when I need to.

 - Write a story.
 At My Storybook, kids can write their own story and illustrate it using pre-drawn characters and pictures or their own drawings.
 When your child is done creating their story, you can even turn it into a printable book.

 - Follow a recipe.
 Bookmark a few foodie Youtube channels and encourage your child to browse through them and find a recipe that looks good, then follow along in the video to make it.
 They can try a new recipe for dinner or make a baked good as a family treat.
-Our favorite channels are Eats Amazing and the Kids Cook Real Food playlist from Kitchen Stewardship.
+Our favorite channel is Eats Amazing.

 Bookish Screen Time